NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 Exact Deduplication
 =========================================

-Exact deduplication refers to removing identical documents (i.e. document string are equal) from the dataset.
+Exact deduplication refers to removing identical documents (i.e., document strings that are equal) from the dataset.

-As exact deduplication requires significantly lesser compute, we typically will first run exact deduplication before fuzzy deduplication.
+As exact deduplication requires significantly less compute, we typically will run exact deduplication before fuzzy deduplication.
 Also, from our experience in deduplicating Common Crawl snapshots, a significant portion (as high as ~40%) of the duplicates can be exact duplicates.

 -----------------------------------------